skokielibrary/spl-content/_content/mick/services--devices-technology.markdown

 - Canon and Nikon point and shoot cameras
 - GoPro video cameras (image - gif - of somebody wearing a GoPro would be good on this page)

 These items can be used in the Library.
 They are found at the Tech.
-Help Desk on the 2nd floor and the Adult Digital Media.
+Help Desk on the 2nd floor and in the Adult Digital Media.
 - Scanners
 - Speakers
 - Microphones